SpecFlowOSS/SpecFlow/docs/Rider/rider-installation.md

 ![Rider_settings](../_static/images/rider_restart.png)

 The installation is now finished.
-Check out the [Rider features page](../Rider/rider-features.md) to see a list of all the handy features in this plugin.
+Check out the [SpecFlow for Rider features](../Rider/rider-features.md) to see a list of all the handy features in this plugin.